 Rob: So… tell me about it.

-Joanne: Well... where shall I start?...
-Well, Darwin's in what they call the "top end" because it's right up at the northern end of Australia and it's quite different from the rest of Australia in terms of cultural influences, in fact, it's nearer to Jakarta in Indonesia than it is to Sydney, so you get a very strong Asian influence there.
-That means we get lots of tourists - people from other parts of Australia are attracted by this sort of international, cosmopolitan image.
-And as well as that, we've got the same laid-back atmosphere you get all over Australia - probably more so if anything, because of the climate.
-But, what a lot of the tourists don't realize until they get there is that the city's also got a very young population... the average age is just 29, and this makes the whole place very buzzy.
-Some people think that there might not be that much going on as far as art, music, dancing and so on are concerned, because it's so remote.
-I mean, we don't really get things like theatre and opera in the same way as cities down in the south like Sydney for example, because of the transport expenses.
-But in fact, what happens is that we just do it ourselves - lots of people play music, classical as well as pop, and there are things like artists groups and writers groups and dance classes - everyone does something.
+Some people think that there might not be that much going on as far as art, music, dancing and so on are concerned because it's so remote (xa xôi, hẻo lánh).
+I mean, we don't really get things like theatre and opera in the same way as cities down in the south like Sydney, for example, because of the transport expenses (chi phí vận chuyển).
+But in fact, what happens is that we just do it ourselves - lots of people play music, classical as well as pop, and there are things like artists' groups (nhóm nghệ sĩ), writers' groups (nhóm nhà văn), and dance classes - everyone does something.
 We don't just sit and watch other people.

-Rob: You said it's very international?
+Rob: You said it's very international (quốc tế)?

-Joanne: Yeah, they say there are over 70 different nationalities in Darwin.
+Joanne: Yeah, they say there are over 70 different nationalities (quốc tịch) in Darwin.
 For instance, there's been a Chinese population there for over 100 years - we've even got a Chinese temple.
-It was built way back in 1887, but... erm... when a very bad storm - a... a cyclone in fact — hit Darwin in the 1970s, it was almost completely destroyed.
-The only parts of the temple that survived were part of the altars and the stone lions, but after the storm, they reconstructed it using modern materials.
+It was built way back in 1887, but... erm... when a very bad storm - a... a cyclone (bão nhiệt đới) in fact — hit Darwin in the 1970s, it was almost completely destroyed.
+The only parts of the temple that survived were part of the altars (bàn thờ) and the stone lions, but after the storm, they reconstructed it using modern materials.
 It's still used as a religious centre today, but it's open to tourists too, and it's definitely worth going to see it.
-Oh, and as far as getting around goes, you'll see the places that advertise bicycles for hire, but I wouldn't recommend it.
-A lot of the year it's just so hot and humid.
-Some tourists think it'll be fine because there's not much in the way of hills, and the traffic's quite light compared with some places, but, believe me, you're better off with public transport - it's fine, and not expensive.
-Or you can hire a car, but it's not really worth it.

 Rob: What's the swimming like?

-Joanne: Well, there are some good beaches, but the trouble is that there's the nasty creature called the box jellyfish and if it stings you, you're in bad trouble.
-So, you have to be very careful most of the year especially in the winter months.
-You can wear a lycra suit to cover your arms and legs, but I wouldn't like to risk it even so, personally.
+Joanne: Well, there are some good beaches, but the trouble is that there's the nasty creature called the box jellyfish (sứa hộp), and if it stings you, you're in bad trouble.
+So, you have to be very careful most of the year, especially in the winter months.
+You can wear a lycra suit (bộ đồ lycra) to cover your arms and legs, but I wouldn't like to risk it even so, personally.
 And there are the saltwater crocodiles, too...
 I mean, I don't want to put you off.
-There are protected swimming areas netted off where you'll be safe from jellyfish and crocs, or there are the public swimming pools, they're fine of course.

 6. Bài tập 6